This time, love may not conquer all.

 Will Rick Franklin walk the easy path, or risk everything for what he knows to be right?

-Aijlan is currently FREE on all retailers or available (with a bonus short story) to members of my readers’group.
+Aijlan is currently FREE on all retailers or available to members of my readers’group.

 An extract from Aijlan.